RadiantLabs/microgrid-appliance-analysis/README.md

 - `public/index.html` is the page template;
 - `src/index.js` is the JavaScript entry point.

+##### Old deploy instructions
 Older versions of deploy that I switched from (ignore unless I need to recreate it):
 > We can't use a static server, since we have client-side routing.
 Using a simple express server set up like this: https://medium.com/jeremy-gottfrieds-tech-blog/tutorial-how-to-deploy-a-production-react-app-to-heroku-c4831dfcfa08
+If I need to revert back to that node.js type deploy, do these 2 steps:
+1. Rename server_unused.js to server.js
+2. Remove mars create react app from Heroku (can be done in Heroku UI)
+3. Add Heroku's node.js buildpack
+4. `yarn build` and `git push heroku master`